-The streets are thronged with happy people but the day belongs to the monsters.
+The streets are thronged with happy people but the day at the end of April belongs to the monsters.
 They awoke early that morning.
 Now they breath, they snort and they smeech.
 Occasionally they growl and hiss.
 Often they join in a cacophony of shrieking whistles as they call to each other along the length of Trelowarren Street.
 They smell of hot metal as they lumber slowly along, gently clanking, grunting and shuddering.
 It's the day when strong men weep and small children run for cover behind their mothers' skirts.
 It's the day of steam, it's fun, it's festival, it's...
 Trevithick Day in Camborne.

 The achievements of Camborne's most famous son in pioneering the steam road vehicle has been well-documented in the pages of Old Glory (a periodical devoted to steam vehicles).
 Richard Trevithick's name is revered in his home town,